GCE-Galotta/inrahbot/README.md

 # inrahbot

 Quick and dirty bot for [Discord](https://discord.com/) groups.
-Randomly selects one card from a deck, posts it and some text to the channel.
+Randomly selects one card from a deck, posts it and its corresponding text to the channel.
 It uses the [discordpy](https://discordpy.readthedocs.io/en/stable/index.html) library.
 For more info on discord bots, refer to the [discord developer portal](https://discord.com/developers/docs/intro).
 Also, [this](https://realpython.com/how-to-make-a-discord-bot-python/) is a good tutorial.